 The University of Sussex is responding to the situation regarding the Covid-19 coronavirus and is taking all appropriate measures.

-Our next academic year starts on Monday 21 September with teaching beginning the week after on the 28 September.
-There will be a mix of campus-based learning experiences and remote approaches.
-We are planning some on-campus classroom and laboratory-based teaching, including small group work, seminars and tutorials, and we will ensure that there is plenty of space to adhere to social distancing rules.
+Our new academic year started on Monday 21 September and teaching began on 28 September.
+There is a mix of campus-based learning experiences and remote approaches.
+We are running some on-campus classroom and laboratory-based teaching, including small group work, seminars and tutorials, and are ensuring that there is plenty of space to adhere to social distancing rules.